rishab2818/flightdata_cspvtltd/backend/WINDOWS.md

 ## 1. Prerequisites
 - **Python 3.11+** installed and on your `PATH`.
+- **Rust toolchain (cargo) on `PATH`** so the `flightdata_rust` extension can be built automatically.
+  - Install via <https://rustup.rs/> and restart PowerShell after installation so `cargo` is available.
+- **Build tools for Python/Rust extensions on Windows**.
+If you do not have Visual Studio installed, the lightest option is [Build Tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/) with the "Desktop development with C++" workload.
 - **PowerShell 7+** (preferred for consistent scripting).
 - **Docker Desktop** running (used to start MongoDB, Redis, and an optional MinIO container).
 - **Git** to clone the repository.

+> Why Rust?
+The backend ships a small Rust extension named `flightdata_rust` (in `backend/rust/flightdata_rust`) that speeds up file parsing for the Celery tasks.
+The helper scripts will build and install it for you on first run; you just need `cargo` and the C++ build tools available.

 ## 2. Clone and create a virtual environment
 ```pwsh